Captain Universe: Captain Universe of Earth X

 Captain Universe's history in the Earth X series was relatively the same as it had been on Earth-616 up until the Infinity Gauntlet Saga, where an unknown Captain Universe fought alongside Kismet, the Silver Surfer, Comet Man, Carol Danvers, Nova and Star-Lord.
 Years later Arcturus Rann died in a battle against the Psycho Man and took the Enigma Force with him to the afterlife.
 Captain Universe was transferred into the Kree superhero Mar-Vell and eventually became part of a completed Cosmic Conscience which revived the Perfect Knowledge of the Perfect Universe which had been destroyed countless millennia ago by The Celestials.
 Captain Universe later joined with Reed Richards to form the new Eternity.
 They were last seen preparing to save Franklin from The Celestials and The Elders of the Universe.

 Spider-Verse

-In the Spider-Verse storyline when multiple Spider-Men are being hunted across parallel universes, they find a safe haven in Earth-13, a world where Peter Parker still possesses the Enigma Force.
-Although this power cannot be used in other universes as it is tied to the dimension of its origin, this Spider-Man reasoned that he would be able to protect the other Spiders from the Inheritors if they attacked his home universe.
-This strategy proves to be flawed when the Inheritors' father Solus, attacks his world, proclaiming that the Enigma-Force is pure life force.
-While it may prove to be too much for any of his children to handle, his own greater power is able to consume it allowing him to devour this Spider-Man's lifeforce.
+An alternate universe variant of Peter Parker from Earth-13 who retained the Enigma Force appears in Spider-Verse.
+He attempts to protect the other Spider-Men before being killed by the Inheritors' father Solus.